Nicolet Bank Spotlight: Gillett's Balthazor

-GILLETT – Eri Balthazor is razor sharp.
+GILLETT – Erin Balthazor is razor sharp.

 The Gillett senior has to be to stay on top of her busy schedule.